Anoushka21/Anoushka21.github.io/index.md

 ## PRESENT DAY
 Hello!
 I am currently in my third semester at NYU Courant, pursuing advanced courses in Computer Vision, Graphical Processing Unit, and Cloud Computing.
-As part of my journey, I am excited to serve as a Course Grader and Tutor for the CSCI-Artificial Intelligence course.
+I am also serving as a Graduate Grader and Tutor for the course CSCI-GA 2560:Artificial Intelligence.

-In anticipation of my 2024 graduation, I am actively seeking New Graduate roles that align with my passion and expertise.
-If you believe that my skills and aspirations align with your organization,feel free to reach out to me.
+_**I am actively seeking 2024 New Grad roles**_ that align with my passion and expertise.
+If you believe that my skills and experience align with your organization,feel free to reach out to me.

 Some of my previous work experience & projects are listed below!